Real-Time (RT) Testing

 To obtain real-time operation, the software obtains calculations from the model and then waits for the clock to catch up.
 (A 30-second simulated test must take exactly 30 seconds to run when there is HIL.)
 The precise timing needed to communicate with electronic controllers is provided by RT software running on a special RT operating system.

 We provide the models ready to run on the major RT operating systems, including QNX, RT-Linux, dSPACE, and others.
-A host computer with Windows runs the graphical database, animator, plotter, and supporting software.
-A target computer with the RT OS runs the math models together with data acquisition/transfer software.
+A host computer with Windows runs the VS GUI, VS Visualizer, and other supporting software.
+A target computer with the RT OS runs the math models together with data acquisition/transfer software provided with the RT system.

 Live and Post-Processing Visualization

 Any commercial RT system includes live plotting and analysis options, which can be applied to the CarSim/TruckSim/BikeSim models, along with any hardware in the loop.
-Further, all of the post-processing capabilities from our software still work, including the built-in plotter, the animator (with overlays, slow motion, etc.), and automatic export to Excel, MATLAB, and other external software.
-In addition, the RT versions of our simulations support live animation of the vehicle during testing with SurfAnim (our animator).
-During live animation mode, SurfAnim uses the same shape files, camera settings, etc. as it uses in the off-line mode, so no extra learning or setup is required.
+Further, all of the post-processing capabilities from our software still work, including VS Visualizer (with overlays, synchronized plotting and animation, slow motion, etc.), and automatic export to Excel, MATLAB, and other external software.
+In addition, the RT versions of our simulations support live animation of the vehicle during testing with VS Visualizer.
+During live animation mode, VS Visualizer uses the same shape files, camera settings, etc. as it uses in the off-line mode, so no extra learning or setup is required.

 Compatible with Many Systems